Eva Lake: The Anonymous Woman

 In another body

-of work, Targets, I dealt with famous women.
-Some suggested that the use of
+of work, Targets, I dealt with famous women

 return to a makeup career, such as it was, freed up and reshuffled my idea of